-As someone that has suffered from migraines for as long as I can remember, I’d like to offer a few tips to try when you first notice your pain is increasing.
+How do you get rid of a migraine?
+As someone who has suffered from migraines for as long as I can remember, I’d like to offer a few tips on how to get rid of a migraine.
+These are things to try when you first notice your pain is increasing.
 You need to act fast because waiting, at least for me, will mean a full blown migraine.
 And that’s the last thing you want.

 Drink a glass of water.
 This is the first thing I do when I start feeling pain.
 Often headaches are caused by dehydration, even if you do not feel thirsty.
 This may be especially pertinent if you drink a lot of caffeine, which tends to cause dehydration.

 Eat some protein.
 This is something I do when I haven’t had protein at the previous meal.
 Protein can help stabilize your blood sugar which, if out of balance, may be triggering a headache.

 Supplement with magnesium.
 Some studies have shown that a deficiency in magnesium, which can be caused by too much caffeine, can trigger headaches and migraines.
 Magnesium can be purchased in a powdered form that is dissolved in water.
 Try 200 – 600 mg a day to prevent migraine frequency.
 Include some calcium with this to help relax your muscles.

 Have a caffeinated drink.
 Yes, caffeine can trigger migraines, but it can also help ease the pain if all else fails.
 In fact, many pain killers that are designed to treat headaches contain caffeine.
 If I’ve tried the other options and I find that I still hurt, I reach for a cup of coffee or black tea.

 Exercise.
 If your pain isn’t too severe, a walk or a few stretches can do wonders to increase blood flow and work out stiff muscles.